Predicting the future of cities

 - Allows users to search for development approvals and compare the development delivered by the approval against the ultimate development forecast by the urban growth model.

-- Forecaz can provide accurate models using existing publicly available dataset and also incorporated an organisation’s corporate data.
+- Forecaz can provide accurate models using existing publicly available datasets and also incorporate an organisation’s corporate data.

 - Allows a baseline year and one or more projection years to be generated.
 Each projection year forecasts the assumed growth in demographic attributes and uses these attributes to calculate the demand on various infrastructure networks at each projection year.